learning-hour/curriculum/README.md

 ## Logistics
 I am open to reviewing what works for you all.
 Here's what I'm thinking for now:
 * We'll meet every Sunday at 4pm for 1.5 hours.
 It will be in person at our home.
+There is an option to dial in remotely.
+I will figure out the logistics of that and share it with you all.
 * We may change up the schedule based on kids' soccer schedules.
 We'll figure it out.
 * Horror-horror, kids will take notes on a piece of paper, the old-fashioned way.
 They can transcribe later on a computer.
 I want to ensure they are attentive in class and not distracted by technology.